deltafi/deltafi/deltafi-docs/public/docs/concepts.md

 * REST Data Sources allow external systems to push data into DeltaFi via HTTP requests.
 * Timed Data Sources periodically generate or fetch data based on a defined schedule.

-## Transform Flows
+## Transforms

-Transform Flows subscribe to topics, process the DeltaFiles they receive, and publish the results to other topics.
+Transforms subscribe to topics, process the DeltaFiles they receive, and publish the results to other topics.
 They contain a list of Transform Actions that execute sequentially.

-## Egresses
+## Data Sinks

-Egresses subscribe to topics and send the processed data out of the DeltaFi system.
+Data Sinks subscribe to topics and send the processed data out of the DeltaFi system.
 They contain a single Egress Action that defines how the data is sent to external systems.

 ## Actions